 Braise the meat

-- While it is heating, dip your flour tortillas in the consomme and place on the flat top griddle.
-Top the whole tortilla with cheese, and half of it with some of the shredded beef, onions, and cilantro.
+- While it is heating, dip your corn tortillas in the consomme and place on the flat top griddle.
+Top the whole tortilla with cheese, and half of it with some shredded beef.
+You can also add onions and cilantro at this stage if you want.

 - Repeat until all of the tacos are cooked.
 You can keep them hot in a foil pan held on one part of the griddle and covered with foil over low heat.